Elabana Falls is one of the best and most popular waterfalls on the Gold Coast which can be reached via an easy to moderate 4km return walking trail.

 There are some fun obstacles on the way that you will encounter such as hanging vines, enormous Strangler Fig trees, flowing streams, and creek crossings, all of which add to the exciting adventure!

 Also, don’t forget to pack some snacks and plenty of drinking water before heading off on your hike in Lamington National Park.

 PICNIC ROCK LAMINGTON NATIONAL PARK

-Picnic Rock is located just 2 minutes’ before you reach Elabana Falls on the Main Border Track.
+Picnic Rock is located just 2 minutes before you reach the falls on the Main Border Track.

 WHAT TO EXPECT AT ELABANA FALLS

-When you first lay eyes on Elabana Falls I guarantee you will be in complete awe.
-This Lamington National Park waterfall boasts not just one, but two epic waterfalls.
+When you first lay eyes on Elabana Waterfall I guarantee you will be in complete awe.
+This is one of the best Lamington National Park waterfalls, and there are actually 2 of them!

-Elaban Falls features and upper waterfall that looks like a curtain threaded with satin silver and a lower cascade which consists of multiple streams of water flowing into a natural swimming hole.
+The falls feature an upper waterfall that looks like a curtain threaded with satin silver and a lower cascade that consists of multiple streams of water flowing into a natural swimming hole.